hoveringskull/lets-build-a-monster-battler/README.md

 ## Assets:
-sprite art is by me, and it's not very good sound pack is cc0 and from here: https://opengameart.org/content/8-bit-sound-effect-pack
+sprite art is by me, and it's not very good

+font is Basis33 by Manchson, free from here https://www.dafont.com/basis33.font

+sound pack is from OwlishMedia, free from here: https://opengameart.org/content/8-bit-sound-effect-pack